mitulgajera/Project-SYSC5709W/README.md

 # Home Temperature Controller System
 ------------

-  Automation makes human life easy and with the minimal effort’s human can do their work.
+   Automation makes human life easy and with the minimal efforts human can do their work.
 In smart homes maintaining home/room temperature according to need plays an important role for inhabitants.
 A home temperature control system maintains room temperature in all seasons.
 The temperatures can be changed by the user as per the requirements.
+   When the system turns on, the system will ask user to select the season either winter or summer.
+Then user will input the measured room temperature and desired room temperature.
+Here, for sack of simplicity we are giving manual entry to input measured room temperature usually it is automatically measure by the sensors.
+Once user enters inputs, input validation function will check the validation.
+When measured room temperature does not match with desired room temperature, according to selected season, system will turn on respected mode.
+After one cycle that is desired room temperature equals measured room temperature, program will again ask user if he/she wants further to change in temperature.
+If yes, then program will redirect to user input prompt, if no, then program will stop execution until further user input.

 ## **File and Folder Structure Organization**